Toronto FC MLS Betting Odds

 While many sports have only two choices on the moneyline (the two teams playing), soccer is known for a conventional offering called a three-way moneyline.
 This means that, in addition to either side potentially winning, there is a third option for a draw.

 When betting a three-way moneyline, you should know a tie score results in a losing bet for anyone who chose either team.
-Some betting sites, including DraftKings Sportsbook, also offer a two-way moneyline without the draw as an option.
+Some betting app, including FanDuel Sportsbook Canada and Caesars Sportsbook Canada, also offer a two-way moneyline without the draw as an option.
 With this market, a tie sees the original stake returned to the bettor.